benningtonparkhoa/benningtonparkhoa.github.io/index.md

 ![Image of Entrance Sign](Entrance in spring 2019.jpg)

-# Notices/Updates/Upcoming Events
+# Notices, Updates, and Upcoming Events

 ## Events:  Annual Bennington Bash

 Each year, near the end of summer, Bennington Park hosts a family friendly party for all the homeowners on Bennett Court, Bridgetowne Court, and Brownshire Lane.